Finding meaning in a world of likes is hard. This is the place to go deep with dispatches from the trenches of punk, psychedelics, and more.

 About me

-I grew up in Washington, D.C. in the ‘70s and ‘80s, where I played in punk bands.
+I grew up in Washington, D.C. in the ‘70s and ‘80s, where I played in too many punk bands to name.
 I’ve always felt like a bit of an outsider; maybe that’s why I’m drawn to stories about “weird” subcultures and experiences.
+My writing appears in The Guardian, DoubleBlind, Narratively and many other publications.